ameliaho/excel-sales-analysis/README.md

 ## Dataset
 The dataset contains:
 ## Tools Used
-- Microsoft Excel
+- Microsoft Excel (Formulas, Pivot Tables, Charts, Dashboards, Power Query, and Power Pivot)
-- Power Query
-- PivotTable
-- Excel Dashboard
+- Github
 ## Files
 - Files will be added later in class
 ## Notes